design-juspay/Blend-v1/memory-bank/progress.md

 ## Current Status
 - Documentation and rules are in place
-- Five components (Button, ButtonGroup, Tag, SplitTag, and Breadcrumb) follow the modular structure
+- Seven components (Button, ButtonGroup, Tag, SplitTag, Breadcrumb, Avatar, and AvatarGroup) now follow the modular structure described in the system patterns document.
+The component library is growing with consistent patterns applied across all implementations.
 - Demo system has been enhanced with beautified demos and better organization
 - All components use a pure slot-based API without deprecated icon props
 - SplitTag component demonstrates proper component reuse and extension patterns
 - Breadcrumb component showcases semantic markup and accessibility patterns
 - ButtonGroup component demonstrates utility function extraction and DRY principles
+- Avatar component demonstrates proper token structure and utility creation with slot-based API capability (though removed from demo for clarity)
+- AvatarGroup component showcases component composition and reuse by building on Avatar component
 - Tabs component demo moved to correct directory structure (src/demos/Tabs) for consistency
 - DRY principles applied to components with reusable functions and utility extraction
 - Consistent token structure maintained across components for readability